 1. Likely 20% or more of your customers don’t have internet

 I know a family that lives roughly 2 miles from our office here in Tennessee that doesn’t have internet service.
 It’s not that they don’t want it and are trying to live the “simple life” it’s that they can’t get it.
 They remain confounded by it even after five years in that particular location.
-One cable company runs wire all the way up to their neighbor across the street.
+One cable company runs wire up to their neighbor across the street.
 Another provider runs wire up to two doors down in the other direction.
 They have smartphones, but even unlimited data and a hotspot can only get you a person so far.
 I’m sure you know someone with a very similar story.
 As close as we are to everyone having high-speed internet, we’re still a little way away.

 2. That tiny computer in your pocket is a phone